delphisky/docs/zh-CN/installation/run_as_windows_service.md

 ```

 Moves Gogs' listen port to 80 on the local interface subnet, and tells the Gogs HTTPd that its virtual host is the "gogs" domain.
 This lets you forgo including a port number when browsing, and prevents collision with other localhost services.
-The IP address can be anything in the range `127.0.0.2 - 127.254.254.254`, so long as it's unique to Gogs.
+The HTTP_ADDR is gogs linsten IP，this IP can be '0.0.0.0' or anything in the range `127.0.0.2 - 127.254.254.254`, so long as it's unique to Gogs.

 To complete that network route, open Notepad.exe as administrator and include the following in `C:\Windows\System32\drivers\etc\hosts`: